 Image source: Medical News Today

-Hemodialysis is a process that cleans the blood via an external artificial kidney -- a machine called a dialyzer.
-The doctor will create an exit and entry point for the blood, normally done by arm surgery.
-The blood is drawn out of the body, through IV tubes that send it into the dialyzer, which filters out the waste and retains essential nutrients.
+Hemodialysis is a process that cleans the blood via a machine called a dialyzer which works as an artificial kidney.
+Before starting treatments, your doctor will create an exit and entry point for the blood, which is usually done by arm surgery.
+The blood is drawn from the access point and through IV tubes that send it into the dialyzer, which filters out the waste and retains essential nutrients.
 It then begins pumping the newly cleaned blood back into the body.

 0 Comments